What is a Recumbent Bicycle?

 The advantage of this style so far as I can see is that the two wheels will often be the same size.
 This will mean you only have to keep one extra tube with you when heading out on rides.

-Finally, tricycles are the third style.
+Finally, tricycles are the third style and the most notorious one too.
 These bikes almost always have the crankset out in front of the wheels with that same telescoping feature I mentioned before.

 Designs do differ though.
 There are some in which a singular rear wheel is connected to the drive train and the rider sits over a chassis with both front wheels out to the sides used for steering.
 This creates the need for two bearing assemblies (kind of like headsets on a traditional bike) to allow for each wheel to turn.